Baldin Collection: Post-Soviet period, 1991–2000

-In 1991, Baldin wrote to Russian President Boris Yeltsin and finally received his first reply, in which the president agreed it would be politically correct to return the works to Germany.
+In 1991, Baldin wrote to Russian president Boris Yeltsin and finally received his first reply, in which the president agreed it would be politically correct to return the works to Germany.
 However, that same year nationalist elements in the Russian government hurriedly transferred the collection to the State Hermitage Museum in St. Petersburg in a cover-up attempt.
 As of 2012 it is still unclear if one of the most famous works in the collection, Cypresses in Starry Night (1889) by Van Gogh, is at the Hermitage or remains in Moscow.

 In legal proceedings and political debates during the following years it appeared that collection might return to its rightful owner.
-In 2000, a group of 101 pieces from another part of Baldin's brigade, including Albrecht Duerers' 1494 watercolor View of a Rock Castle by a River, were returned to the Kunsthalle by Russia.
+In 2000, a group of 101 pieces from another part of Baldin's brigade, including Albrecht Dürer's 1494 watercolor View of a Rock Castle by a River, were returned to the Kunsthalle by Russia.
 This was followed by the simultaneous return of two artifacts of the Amber Room, bought and financed by a Bremen businessman to speed up the process.
-Anatoly Vilkov, from the Russian ministry of culture, stated that "Russia has no right to keep the Baldin collection.
+Anatoly Vilkov, from the Russian Ministry of Culture, stated that "Russia has no right to keep the Baldin collection.
 We did not receive this right through a gift, since by law the collection did not belong to the donor Baldin."